yduf/yduf.github.io/_posts/2019-09-22-linux-desktop.md

 title: Linux Mint Desktop
 tags: linux-system desktop application
 ---
+> one of the best alternatives to Microsoft Windows and Apple MacOS. - [Linux Mint](https://linuxmint.com/about.php)

 ### Cinnamon Add shortcut to panel
 This require to add the launcher app to panel (default panel, allows only unpin, not add)